Merkleize/matt/README.md

 ## Changes to Script

 The following might be some minimal new opcodes to add for taproot transactions in order to enable the construction above.
-This is a very preliminary proposal.
+This is a very preliminary proposal, and not yet complete.
 - `OP_SHA256CAT`: returns the SHA256 hash of the concatenation of the second and the first (top) element of the stack. (redundant if `OP_CAT` is enabled, even just on operands with total length up to 64 bytes)
 - `OP_CHECKINPUTCOVENANTVERIFY`: let *x*, *d* be the two top elements of the stack; behave like `OP_SUCCESS` if any of *x* and *d* is not exactly 32 bytes; otherwise, check that the *x* is a valid x-only pubkey, and the internal pubkey *P* is indeed obtained by tweaking *lift_x(x)* with *d*.
 - `OP_INSPECTNUMINPUTS`, `OP_INSPECTNUMOUTPUTS`, `OP_INSPECTINPUTVALUE` and `OP_INSPECTOUTPUTVALUE` - opcodes to push number on the stack of inputs/outputs and their amounts.
 - `OP_CHECKOUTPUTCOVENANTVERIFY`: given a number *out_i* and three 32-byte hash elements *x*, *d* and *taptree* on top of the stack, verifies that the *out_i*-th output is a P2TR output with internal key computed as above, and tweaked with *taptree*.
 This is the actual covenant opcode.

+TODO:
+- Many contracts need parties to provide additional data; simply passing it via the witness faces the problem that it could be malleated.
+Therefore, a way of passing signed data is necessary.
+One way to address this problem could be to add a commitment to the data in the annex, and add an opcode to verify such commitment.
+Since the annex is covered by the signature, this removes any malleability.
+Another option is an `OP_CHECKSIGFROMSTACK` opcode, but that would cost an additional signature check.

 Other observations:
 - `OP_CHECKINPUTCOVENANTVERIFY` and `OP_CHECKOUTPUTCOVENANTVERIFY` could have a mode where *x* is replaced with a NUMS pubkey, for example if the first operand is an empty array of bytes instead of a 32 byte pubkey; this saves about 31 bytes when no internal pubkey is needed (so about 62 bytes for a typical contract transition using both opcodes)